-The Bonner Community Engagement Curriculum BWBRS Description: Bonner Curriculum workshop introduces participants to the elements of effective reflection, why it is important, and how it can help them find meaning in what they are learning and doing through service work.
-Overview: This workshop participants with an opportunity to engage in thinking about and doing reflection related to community service.
+The Bonner Community Engagement Curriculum

+BWBRS Description: Bonner Curriculum workshop teaches participants how to lead service-based reflection, building their facilitation and project management skills.

+Overview: This workshop participants with an opportunity to

+engage in thinking about and doing reflection related to

+community service.
 In doing so, the workshop is designed to expose participants to the elements of effective reflection and its function, approach, and philosophy.
 By providing a framework and model, it teaches participants a way to incorporate reflection into any kind of activity, be it service, activism, organizing, etc. It also gives participants some ideas about how to do reflection, introducing facilitation tips, tools, methods, and activities.

-Category: Reflection; communication and facilitation; service; advocacy; the Common Commitments Level: Suitable for all levels; is targeted at the introductory levels but can be complemented by more advance Reflection workshop Recommended
+Category: Reflection; Communication and Facilitation; the

+Common Commitments; leadership